Welcome to the Susanne M. Glasscock School of Continuing Studies at Rice University

 The mission of the Susanne M. Glasscock School of Continuing Studies is to further Rice University’s commitment to educational outreach by providing lifelong personal and professional development opportunities to the larger community.
 Established in 1967 with its first courses offered in 1968, the school now attracts just short of 20,000 enrollments each year to its non-credit and credit programs and is the leading university continuing education program in Houston.
 In 2006, Continuing Studies officially became the Susanne M. Glasscock School of Continuing Studies to honor a generous endowment gift from Houstonians and Rice alumni Melbern G. and Susanne M. Glasscock.

 Personal development opportunities are offered in arts, humanities, sciences, creative writing, studio art, photography, lifestyle and personal finance.
-Professional development programs include courses in human resources, paralegal studies, sustainability and facility management, communication skills, financial services and the Rice E-Learning Design and Development Institute.
+Professional development programs include courses in human resources, paralegal studies, facility management, communication skills and financial services.

 Operating one of the largest Language Programs in the state, the Glasscock School offers classes in eight foreign languages as well as in English as a Second Language.
 The ESL program has welcomed students from more than 100 countries since its inception.